SolidFuel/Utility/docs/USER_MANUAL.md

 # solidUtility _V0.3.0_

-solidUtility is a versatile channel utility plug-in for Digital Audio Workstations.
+**solidUtility** is a versatile channel utility plug-in for Digital Audio Workstations.
 It is compatible with all DAWs that support the VST3 plug-in format.

-It is currently supported on Windows 64 bit platforms and all Linux 64 bit distributions.
+It is currently supported on Windows 64-bit platforms, Linux 64-bit distributions, and MacOS versions starting at 10.15 on both arm and intel architectures.

 This user's manual will walk you through each of the controls on the _solidUtility_ interface.